Privacy

 and Retention

 We restrict access to and use of personal data to Interpret associates and service providers with a legitimate business purpose.
 We have established records retention policies to limit how long we keep personal data.
+We only retain data for as long as necessary to fulfill the purpose for the processing/collection, unless required to retain longer by applicable law or otherwise comply with judicial orders.

-Children's Data
+Children’s

 We comply with applicable laws regarding the collection of data about children.
-When we collect personal data from children, we do so with parental consent, which can be withdrawn at any time.
+When we collect personal data from children, we do so with appropriate parental consent, which can be withdrawn at any time.

 Cross-Border